About pinksheep

 How Pinksheep works

-See the plain-English to live-agent loop in one page.
+See the plain-English to live run loop in one page.

 TrustSecurity and trust